MicrosoftDocs/azure-docs/articles/event-hubs/get-started-node-send-v2.md

 In this section, you receive events from an event hub by using an Azure Blob storage checkpoint store in a Node.js application.
 It performs metadata checkpoints on received messages at regular intervals in an Azure Storage blob.
 This approach makes it easy to continue receiving messages later from where you left off.

 ### Create an Azure storage account and a blob container
-To create an Azure storage account a blob container in it, do the following:
+To create an Azure storage account and a blob container in it, do the following:

 1. [Create an Azure storage account](../storage/common/storage-account-create.md?tabs=azure-portal)
 2. [Create a blob container in the storage account](../storage/blobs/storage-quickstart-blobs-portal.md#create-a-container)